richard-scryber/PaperworkDayDocs/reference/cssselectors/selectors/css_specificity.md

 ## Notes

-- Inline styles (if supported) would have even higher specificity
+- Inline styles are always applied, and overide all others (except !important, unless they are also !important)
 - `!important` declarations override normal specificity (use sparingly)
 - Pseudo-classes (:hover, :before, :after) add to the base selector's specificity
 - Universal selector (*) has minimal specificity but still counts